-Performance outcomes Acceptable outcomes Complies Comments PO1 Development provides sufficient car parking to accommodate the demand likely to be generated by the use, having regard to the: (a) nature of the use; (b) location of the site; (c) proximity of the use to public transport services; (d) availability of active transport infrastructure; and (e) accessibility of the use to all members of the community. parking spaces provided for the use is in Twenty-seven (27) on site car parking spaces are proposed in accordance with pre-lodgement advice given by Council planning officers.
-Further vacant land will remain on site should additional parking be needed in the future.
-Vehicle crossovers PO2 Vehicle crossovers are provided to:: (a) ensure safe and efficient access between the road and premises; (b) minimize interference with the function and operation of roads; and AO2.1 Vehicular access to/from Council roads is designed and constructed in accordance with the Standard drawings in Planning Scheme Policy 4 - FNQROC Regional Development Manual.
-The development will be conditioned to comply. (c) minimise pedestrian to vehicle conflict.
-AO2.2 Development on a site with two or more road frontages provides vehicular access from: (a) the primary frontage where involving Community activities or Sport and recreation activities, unless the primary road frontage is a Statecontrolled road; or (b) from the lowest order road in all other instances.
-The site has two existing access crossovers off Chewko Road.
-These will be upgraded as part of the development.
+Performance outcomes Acceptable outcomes Complies Comments PO1 Development provides sufficient car parking to accommodate the demand likely to be generated by the use, having regard to the: (a) nature of the use; (b) location of the site; (c) proximity of the use to public transport services; (d) availability of active transport infrastructure; and (e) accessibility of the use to all members of the community.
+AO1 The number of car parking spaces provided for the use is in accordance with Table 9.4.3.3B.
+Note-Car parking spaces provided for persons with a disability are to be considered in determining compliance with AO1. √ /× Vehicle crossovers PO2 Vehicle crossovers are provided to:: (a) ensure safe and efficient access between the road and premises; (b) minimize interference with the function and operation of roads; and AO2.1 Vehicular access to/from Council roads is designed and constructed in accordance with the Standard drawings in Planning Scheme Policy 4 - FNQROC Regional Development Manual. √ / x (c) minimise pedestrian to vehicle conflict.
+AO2.2 Development on a site with two or more road frontages provides vehicular access from: (a) the primary frontage where involving Community activities or Sport and recreation activities, unless the primary road frontage is a Statecontrolled road; or (b) from the lowest order road in all other instances. √ / x

-Performance outcomes Acceptable outcomes Complies Comments AO2.3 Vehicular access for particular uses is provided in accordance with Table 9.4.3.3E. • The existing accesses on to Chewko Road will be retained and upgraded.
-PO3 Access, manoeuvring and car parking areas include appropriate pavement treatments having regard to: (a) the intensity of anticipated vehicle movements; (b) the nature of the use that they service; and (c) the character of the surrounding locality.
-AO3 Access, manoeuvring and car parking areas include pavements that are constructed in accordance with Table 9.4.3.3C.
-The development will be conditioned to require all driveways, internal access areas and car parking to be sealed.
-For assessable development Parking area location and de sign PO4 Car parking areas are located and designed to: (a) ensure safety and efficiency in operation; and (b) be consistent with the AO4.1 Car parking spaces, access and circulation areas have dimensions in accordance with AS/NZS 2890.1 Off-street car parking. • The development will be conditioned to comply. character of the surrounding locality.
-AO4.2 Disabled access and car parking spaces are located and designed in accordance with AS/NZS 2890.6 Parking facilities - Off-street parking for people with disabilities. • The development will be conditioned to comply.
-AO4.3 The car parking area includes designated pedestrian routes that provide connections to building entrances. • The development will be conditioned to comply.
+Performance outcomes Acceptable outcomes Complies Comments AO2.3 Vehicular access for particular uses is provided in accordance with Table 9.4.3.3E. √ /x PO3 Access, manoeuvring and car parking areas include appropriate pavement treatments having regard to: (a) the intensity of anticipated vehicle movements; (b) the nature of the use that they service; and (c) the character of the surrounding locality.
+AO3 Access, manoeuvring and car parking areas include pavements that are constructed in accordance with Table 9.4.3.3C. ∀ /× For assessable development Parking area location and des PO4 Car parking areas are located and designed to: (a) ensure safety and efficiency in operation; and (b) be consistent with the AO4.1 Car parking spaces, access and circulation areas have dimensions in accordance with AS/NZS 2890.1 Off-street car parking. √ / x character of the surrounding locality.
+AO4.2 Disabled access and car parking spaces are located and designed in accordance with AS/NZS 2890.6 Parking facilities - Off-street parking for people with disabilities. √ /x AO4.3 The car parking area includes designated pedestrian routes that provide connections to building entrances. ∀ /×

-Performance outcomes Acceptable outcomes Complies Comments AO4.4 Parking and any set down areas are: (a) wholly contained within the site; (b) visible from the street where involving Commercial activities, Community activities or a use in the Recreation and open space zone; (c) are set back behind the main building line where involving a Dual occupancy, Multiple dwelling, Residential care facility or Retirement facility; and (d) provided at the side or rear of a building in all other instances.
-The development will comply.
-Site access and manoeuvring g PO5 Access to, and manoeuvring within, the site is designed and located to: (a) ensure the safety and efficiency of the external road network; (b) ensure the safety of pedestrians; (c) provide a functional and convenient layout; and (d) accommodate all vehicles intended to use the site.
+Performance outcomes Acceptable outcomes Complies Comments Parking and any set down areas are: (a) wholly contained within the site; (b) visible from the street where involving Commercial activities, Community activities, Industrial activities or a use in the Recreation and open space zone; (c) are set back behind the main building line where involving a Dual occupancy, Multiple dwelling, Residential care facility or Retirement facility; and (d) provided at the side or rear of a building in all other instances. ✓/× Site access and manoeuvring PO5 Access to, and manoeuvring within, the site is designed and located to: (a) ensure the safety and efficiency of the external road network; (b) ensure the safety of pedestrians; (c) provide a functional and convenient layout; and (d) accommodate all vehicles intended to use the site.
 AO5.1 Access and manoeuvrability is in accordance with: (a) AS28901 - Car Parking Facilities (Off Street Parking); and (b) AS2890.2 - Parking Facilities (Off-street Parking) Commercial Vehicle Facilities.
-Note-Proposal plans should include turning circles designed in accordance with AP34/95 (Austroads 1995) Design Vehicles and Turning Path Templates.
-The development will be conditioned to comply.
+Note-Proposal plans should include turning circles designed in accordance with AP34/95 (Austroads 1995) Design Vehicles and Turning Path Templates. √ / x